Living in Buenos Aires: Everything you need to know to move to Argentina

 Packing List: What to bring to Argentina

-Is this a big move?
-If you’re relocating to Buenos Aires for the long haul, then bring everything you can!
+If you're relocating to Buenos Aires for the long haul, then bring everything you can

 - Food: I wouldn't waste space on things you can make from scratch, there are certain things you should absolutely bring.
 I always stock up on hot sauce (Valentina and Yellow Bird specifically), spices like Tony Cachere's and specialty items like spirulina powder.
 I know plant-based protein powders are hard to find here as well.